solariumphp/solarium/docs/client-and-adapters.md

 **Note:** If you don't reuse your created client instance, you might end up with many open HTTP connection handles, which can lead to **"too many open files"**.
 This can especially happen in unit testing setups that generally don't reuse variables across tests.
 A workaround is to increase the limit for open file handles e.g. via `ulimit -n 1000` (unix).

+### Proxy support

+Check the documentation of the PSR-18 client on how to use a proxy with it.

 Custom adapter
 --------------